naorlivne/dcos-docs/1.10/deploying-services/creating-services/deploy-docker-app.md

 menu_order: 100
 ---

-In this tutorial, a custom Docker app is created and added to Marathon.
+In this tutorial, you create a custom Docker app and add it to Marathon.

 ## Prerequisites